Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/how-to-bathe-a-cat-without-getting-scratched.md

 - **Sticky substance encounters**: Paint, motor oil, tree sap, or other materials cats shouldn't ingest while grooming
 - **Long-haired breeds**: Persians and similar breeds benefit from occasional baths to keep coats manageable

-Understanding that your cat isn't being difficult—they're simply acting on instinct—helps you approach bathing with patience rather than frustration.
+Understanding that your cat isn't being difficultthey're simply acting on instincthelps you approach bathing with patience rather than frustration.

 ## Preparing for a safe bath experience